+"Financing Your Future" mini-conference will be presented in the IU Southeast Conference Center (University Center North) on Tuesday, October 21st from 6 to 8:30pm.
 Our goal is to help families prepare for the future.
-For additional information or to RSVP call 812-941-2246 or send an email to firstname.lastname@example.org.
+For additional information or to RSVP, call 812-941-2246, or send an email to firstname.lastname@example.org.
 While RSVP is not required, it is appreciated.

-Sponsored by College Goal Sunday.org and their sponsors and presented by the IU Southeast Financial Aid office with other financial aid professionals from area schools and businesses
+Sponsored by College Goal Sunday.org and presented by the IU Southeast Financial Aid office with other financial aid professionals from area schools and businesses.

 Indiana residents: Your FAFSA form must be received by the federal processor on or before March 10.
 Twenty-first Century Scholars must complete and submit a FAFSA form to claim their Twenty-first Century Scholarships.

-During the week following College Goal Sunday the IU Southeast Office of Financial Aid Office is available to provide one-on-one assistance to current IU Southeast students by appointment and through group lunchtime presentations.
+During the week following College Goal Sunday, the IU Southeast Office of Financial Aid Office is available to provide one-on-one assistance to current IU Southeast students by appointment.